ig3/srf-scheduler/README.md

  * Add API method: getNewCardMode
  * refactor getNextCard to use getNewCardMode
  * Fix calculation of average new cards per day
+ * Exclude current date from estimate of time per card and new cards per day